-There is a need for a full-time, tenured Technical Services/Reference librarian.
+There is a need for a Technical Services/Reference librarian.
 This position has been frozen since 2007 and is party being fulfilled by an adjunct.
 However, this has led to backlogs in the processing new books, difficulty installing upgrades to the Horizon library catalog and its other systems and concerns about technical failures during periods when the adjunct librarian is not available.
-Additionally, growth in the supply and use of electronic resources indicates a continued and increased reliance on the Horizon system, thus increasing the potential for failure and increasing the effects of such a failure on the Library and students.
+Additionally, the growth in the supply and use of electronic resources indicates a continued and increased reliance on the Horizon system, thus increasing the potential for failure and increasing the effects of such a failure on the Library and students.
 Also, as the Palmdale Center grows, the Library's services to Palmdale will grow and this further increases the need to have a consistent and reliable Horizon catalog, which cannot be fully achieved by an adjunct.
-Additionally, no current full-time library science faculty have the necessary skills or knowledge to act in this role.
 As such, there is a need to restore this position back to full-time.
-This is partly guided by Goals #3 & #4.
+This is partly guided by Goal #3.